bordenc/py_scripts/README.md

 - `width_to_diagonal_height` takes the monitor resolution (x & y) and the width and derives the monitor (measured diagonally) that'll fit into that space with the the height it'll occupy
 - `diagonal_to_x_y` takes the monitor resolution (x & y), the diagonal size (as advertised) and returns the height and width of that monitor.

+It's a stupid script but included here for anyone who needs to double-check that they solved the Pythagorean Theorem correctly... which I hope is nobody over the age of twelve if you're reading this.

 ### [rename_files_from_contents.py](rename_files_from_contents.py)